ashikh/Project-Old-Books-Sharing-Website/README.md

 # Project-Old-Books-Sharing-Website
 Select issues in project(github) to view project screenshots

-To run this app properly, after downloading and extract 1.Check nodeJs is installed in system
+To run this app properly, after downloading and extract- 1.Check nodeJs is installed in system
 2.Copy "#Old Book Shelf" folder to any folder in C drive 3.Open "#Old Book Shelf" folder on cmd prompt